fuzheado/wikiapiconnector/README.md

 # Wiki API Connector

 This project is designed to provide a quick way to transfer image files from one repository (typically a museum/library/archive GLAM institution) to Wikimedia Commons and to work at scale.

+This proof of conept is specific to the Smithsonian and Wikimedia Commons files using wikitext.
+In theory, this same framework could be extended to create Wikidata items, or do Wikibase/Wikidata edits.

 ## Problem
 Donating an image (or set of images) to Wikimedia Commons is often a cumbersome process for a number of reasons:
-* Metadata and modeling - It requires a deep understanding of the metadata of the data set, which may work for a one-time upload.
-Spreadsheet tools such as OpenRefine and Google Sheets may help for one-time load of data for a given session, but they usually are usually a poor fit for long-term repeated use.
+* Metadata and modeling - This requires a deep understanding of the metadata of the data set, which the user typically wants to work with over time.
+Spreadsheet tools such as OpenRefine and Google Sheets may help for one-time load of data for a given session, but they are usually a poor fit for long-term repeated use, or sharing a best practice with others is difficult.
-* Wikimedia experience - Users need to know quite a bit about Wikimedia templates, copyright, categories, and file naming before they can contribute.
+* Wikimedia experience - Users need to know the intricacies of Wikimedia Commons templates, copyright, categories, and file naming before they can contribute.
 * Working at scale - Even if one image can be uploaded, scaling it to dozens or hundreds of images is hard, requiring knowledge of API rate limits or categorization issues.
 * Technical - Supporting an upload of large size and complexity requires quite a bit of technical expertise in scripting with Python or other tools.